SOC2

 Simplifying SOC2 compliance with an Enterprise Browser

 SOC2 compliance is business critical, but navigating its complex requirements can be daunting.
 With the Island Enterprise Browser, businesses can ensure that all web, cloud, SaaS, RDP, and SSH workflows utilize modern TLS encryption to protect customer data — directly through the browser.
-By creating secure application boundaries and embedding robust controls, Island ensures data in use, data in transit, and data at rest stays within authorized systems, reducing audit scope and risk.
+By creating zero trust application boundaries and embedding robust controls, Island ensures data in use, data in transit, and data at rest stays within authorized systems, reducing audit scope and risk.

 Frequently asked questions